tinasamson/QAautomation/README.md

 5. Verify that all products related to the search are visible

 ### Test Case 6: Delete products from cart
-1. Go to a product detail page
+1. Go to the product list page
 2. Add product to cart
 3. Click on cart button
 4. Verify product is added to cart